cimug-org/CIMTool/dev-docs/Includes/MaintainerNotes/MaintainerNotes-README.md

 upgrade.

-## Build Reproducibility — Plugin and Target-Platform Version Pinning
+## Build Reproducibility: Plugin and Target-Platform Version Pinning

 The product resolves against whatever plugin versions are present in the developer's IDE / target platform; it pins nothing.
 The product file lists plugins